Contact Us

 Сomparing EBITDA across similar companies or industries helps you assess a company’s worth based on its operational profitability.

-1. When considering investing in a company, investors may look at its EBITDA to gauge its potential for generating returns.
+1. When considering investing in a company, investors may look at its EBITDA to gauge its potential for generating return on investment.

 A higher EBITDA may indicate a more profitable investment opportunity.